 Akkermansia muciniphila: the next-generation probiotic and what trials have actually shown

-Akkermansia muciniphila is the most studied 'next generation' probiotic candidate and the first pasteurized live bacterium to receive European novel-food approval as a supplement.
+Akkermansia muciniphila is the most studied "next generation" probiotic candidate and the first pasteurized live bacterium to receive European novel-food approval as a supplement.
 The mechanism is genuinely novel — it is a mucin-degrading commensal that thickens, rather than thins, the intestinal mucus layer — and the small human trial set is encouraging for metabolic markers, with no breakthrough indications yet.
+It belongs to a different category than the conventional probiotic strains most people are familiar with.

 What makes Akkermansia different